kodecocodes/i9t/custom-segues/custom-segues.markdown

 * Add an extension to the view controller for the `ViewSwipeable` protocol that returns the swipe direction.
 * Change the existing `PhotoDetail` segue to use your new Swipe segue.

-As always, the solution is in the accompanying sample code.
+Once again, the solution is in the accompanying sample code.

 ## Where to go from here?